How much does Judicial Review cost?

 Interim relief/court injunction

-Where there is no time to send off detailed reasons as to why the decision-maker should be reconsidering their decision, then an individual may need to seek an urgent order from the court (see our post on interim relief for more information on this).
+Where there is no time to send off detailed reasons as to why the decision-maker should be reconsidering their decision, then an individual may need to seek an urgent order from the court.

 There are a number of variables in an urgent application, but in general the cost of making an application would be an additional element of the main claim, and likely to involve 3 to 6 hours more work.

-There is also a court fee that would normally be payable for the urgent application itself.
-At the time of writing, that fee is £255.
+There is also a court fee that would normally be payable for the urgent application itself, unless this application is made at the same time as applying for permission.
+That fee is currently £275.

 Issuing the main claim